ElizabethBell/assignment_7_Elizabeth_Bell/2/README.md

 mpicc -o stat stat.c -lm

+Each script file is named with the number of processes it will use (srcipt1.pbs, script2.pbs, etc)

-Output from script.pbs on Mamba:
+Output from script files on Mamba: